vanilla/docs/content/developer/framework/controllers.md

 An example that includes all of these is: `/dashboard/profile/notifications/1/Lincoln`.
 This calls the Dashboard's `ProfileController` invoking the `Notifications` method, which it passes the arguments `1` and `Lincoln`, in that order.
 It roughly translates to:

 ```
-$ProfileController = new ProfileController();
+$profileController = new ProfileController();
-$ProfileController->notifications('1', 'Lincoln');
+$profileController->notifications('1', 'Lincoln');
 ```

 If the application is omitted, it will automatically search enabled applications for a suitably named controller.
 Therefore, avoid controller name overlap.
-If the method name is omitted, the `Index()` method will be invoked.
+If the method name is omitted, the `index()` method will be invoked.
 Therefore, the basic profile URL `/profile/1/Lincoln` could be more verbosely written as `/dashboard/profile/index/1/Lincoln` to more clearly understand what code it is invoking.

 ## Pretty URLs